microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/04 - Operationalization.md

 <h3>Solution - <i>Challenge 1: Scale Data System</i></h3>

 To meet these challenges, the following solution is proposed.
-Using the SQL Server 2019 big data cluster platform you learned about in the <i>02 - SQL Server BDC Components</i> Module, the solution allows the company to keep it's current codebase, while enabling a flexible scale-out architecture.
+Using the BDC platform you learned about in the <i>02 - BDC Components</i> Module, the solution allows the company to keep it's current codebase, while enabling a flexible scale-out architecture.
 This answers the first challenge of working with a scale-out system for larger data environments.

 The following diagram illustrates the complete solution that you can use to brief your audience with: